Bong99/myPDF-merger/README.md

 This program does use python with library pypdf for pdf merging, then use tkinter as UI part.
 It also usetkinterDnD for the drag and drop function.

+Windows platform can download the exe file to run.

 Enjoy.